JodelRaccoons/JodelReversing/02_Reversing_HMAC.md

 There are multiple methods extracting the HMAC key:

 #### Good old static way
 - Extracting the hmac-key the static way requires the hmac-signing library (as the base key is in there) and some decryption magic.
 There are several projects doing this, some of them work, some dont.
 The ones i'm aware of are:
 	- [ojoc-keyhack by cfib90](https://bitbucket.org/cfib90/ojoc-keyhack) (the original one, utilizing objdump)
-		- [Jodel-Keyhack-v2](https://github.com/Unbrick/Jodel-Keyhack-v2) utilizing IDA Pro 7.x
+	- [Jodel-Keyhack-v2](https://github.com/JodelRaccoons/JodelReversing/blob/master/Jodel-Keyhack-v2) utilizing IDA Pro 7.x
-		- [Jodel-Keyhack-v3](https://github.com/Unbrick/Jodel-Keyhack-v3) this project, utilizing radare2
+	- [Jodel-Keyhack-v3](https://github.com/JodelRaccoons/JodelReversing/blob/master/Jodel-Keyhack-v3) this project, utilizing radare2
 - Dynamic (runtime hooking ftw!)
 	- As the native library is NOT implementing their own HMAC-Signing function, they are using the one javax.crypto classes.
-Hooking them using librarys like frida is [pretty easy](https://gist.github.com/Unbrick/c7151e44c4abf37cc0a6bc9d850b6a4a) (See comment for instructions)
+Hooking them using librarys like frida is [pretty easy](https://github.com/JodelRaccoons/JodelReversing/tree/master/Jodel-Keyhack-Frida) (See Readme for instructions)

 ---

-As of that, i wrote a python script which disassembles the shared object, collects the bytes and decrypts it (credits for the decryption magic to [cfib90](https://bitbucket.org/cfib90/ojoc-keyhack)).
+As of that, i wrote a python script which disassembles the shared object, collects the bytes and decrypts it (credits for the decryption logic to [cfib90](https://bitbucket.org/cfib90/ojoc-keyhack)), the python implementation of the decryption routine was coded by tm.
 To make it look better i developed this keyhack with fancy angular gui.

 ---